Learn How to Extend AD Schema for SCCM | ConfigMgr | MEMCM

 • Copy X64 folder needed for AD Schema extension

-• The following folder SMSSETUP\BIN\X64 contains dependent DLL files for schema extension.
-So it’s better to copy the entire X64 folder on the ConfigMgr installation media.
+• The following folder SMSSETUPBINX64 contains dependent DLL files for the schema extension.
+So, it’s better to copy the entire X64 folder to the ConfigMgr installation media.

-NOTE! – In this example, I’m going to use the tool called Extadsch.exe to extend the schema.
+NOTE! – In this example, I will use the tool Extadsch.exe to extend the schema.
 However, when you have options

 • Run the Extadsch.exe tool